 Successful car ownership ultimately comes down to two things: a dependable vehicle and a responsible driver.
 However, zoom out a bit further, and you’ll see six keys providing the foundation for being a successful car owner:

 The majority of new cars get bought using loans.
 Many factors go into financing the purchase of a new vehicle, including the down payment, buyer credit history, and whether there’s a trade-in vehicle involved.
 The important thing is to walk away with a reasonable payment plan you can manage, with the car paid off within four years.
+Also, Ford Dealership in Brattleboro VT provides financing options that cater to different needs and budgets.
+A car is an investment, and like any other investment, it requires regular upkeep to maintain its value.

 Cars consist of hundreds of moving parts, many of which eventually fail and get replaced.
 Successful car ownership involves being able to cover the cost of these repairs when necessary.
 For instance, car owners in St. Louis might use Missouri installment loans to pay for a new catalytic converter or fuel pump.
 Credit cards and savings are other familiar sources of car repair funds.
 As long as there’s an option available, car owners can get the fix needed to stay on the road.

-The best way to prevent your car from breaking down is to keep it well maintained.
+According to Tate Boys, the best way to prevent your car from breaking down is to keep it well maintained.
 Regular oil changes, tire rotation, and inspections are essential for prolonging the life of your automobile.
 While occasional repairs will still be needed now and then, basic routine maintenance is the single most effective way of keeping your car running longer.
 Even if you don’t plan on owning your car for longer than a few years, proper maintenance will help the resale and trade-in values.

 In most states, cars are subject to a one-time sales tax followed by property tax owed once a year.
 These taxes must be paid to get your license plates renewed.
 Most of the time, new tags can be ordered online and received via mail.
 Even if it means spending half a day at the DMV, you don’t want to be driving around with expired plates.
 Doing so will eventually draw the attention of law enforcement and subject you to fines and other penalties.